tfolbrecht/Sprint-Challenge--Hash-BC/README.md

 During your challenge, you will be pulled aside by a PM for a 5 minute interview.
 During this interview, you will be expected to answer the following three questions:

   * 1. What is a blockchain and how does it work?
+  * * A blockchain is a data structure that, similar to a linked list is a series of chained values.
+These values are stored by mining blocks.
+Mining blocks also sometimes give proof of work rewards.
+Blockchains are a type of distributed consensus system that use the chain length to determine validity.

   * 2. What is an array and how does it work?
+  * * An array is a data structure the stores values sequentially in memory.
+Array values are deliminated by its elements size in bytes.

   * 3. What is a hash table and how does it work?
+  * * A hash table is a data stucture that takes in an input, runs a hashing function and uses the hash as a key to some output.

 You will receive points at the PM's discretion based on the following criteria: